 Ankle Deck Boots

 Ankle-high deck boots are trending in the world of fishing footwear.
 Anglers enjoy the easy slip-on, slip-off nature of this style, with the lower cut providing waterproof protection that straddles the seasons.
-Most deck boots are constructed of vulcanized rubber with a soft inner lining and a neoprene cuff at the ankle to protect your feet and keep them comfortable.
+Most ankle deck boots are constructed of vulcanized rubber with a soft inner lining and a neoprene cuff at the ankle to protect your feet and keep them comfortable.

 Designed for traction, they are a good choice for fishing from boat decks, jetties, piers, docks and pretty much any situation where you’re not wading in water more than ankle deep.
 They are great fishing shoes.
 The one drawback with ankle deck boots is you might get an uncomfortable boot full of water while launching a kayak or walking into the surf to extend a cast.